LeavingLeaves/Puzzlink_Assistance/README.md

 # Puzz.link Assistance
-Help do some trivial deduction for some puzzle genre in puzz.link (https://github.com/robx/pzprjs/)
+Help do some trivial deduction for some puzzle genre in puzz.link (https://github.com/robx/pzprjs/) Some deduction is automatically generated from the ruleset.
+Those will be marked with "(AG)".

 Press "Assist" at the bottom right or Press Q to automatically deduce.
 Press "Assist Step" at the bottom right or Press W to make a single deduction.